bi0mark/MTT_assay_analyser/README.md

   * User-defined titles of X and Y axis and a main plot title
   * Saving directory and file name is user-defined
   * File type (png, eps, ps, tex (pictex), pdf, jpeg, tiff, bmp, svg or wmf) is also user-defined
-  * User-defined statistic method (T-test or Mann-Whitney U test)
+  * User-defined statistic method (T-test or Mann-Whitney U test) for comparison the reference sample with other samples

 ## Usage

   Clone this repository `git clone https://github.com/bi0mark/MTT_assay_analyser` or download all files as archive ("Code" -> "Download ZIP").
-Pathway to script file should not contain any Cyrillic.
+Pathway to script file should not contain any Cyrillic symbols.

-  To edit script or run it step-by-step used an IDE such as [Rstudio](https://www.rstudio.com/).
-If you want to work in a console, use a "_console" version of the script and following instructions:
+  To edit script or run it in step-by-step mode you should use an IDE such as [Rstudio](https://www.rstudio.com/).
+If you want to work in a console, use a "\_console" version of the script and following instructions:

 ### Linux